-$$(A{\mathcal{M}h^D}v, v) \leq (A{\mathcal{M}h}v, v), \quad \forall v \in \mathbb{R}^N;$$
+$$(A{\mathcal{M}h^D} v, v) \le (A{\mathcal{M}h} v, v), \quad \forall v \in \mathbb{R}^N;$$

-This means the Delaunay triangulation results in lower roughness of finite element functions among all possible triangulations on a fixed set of vertices.
+The above inequality means the Delaunay triangulation results in lower roughness of finite element functions among all possible triangulations on a fixed set of vertices.

-7.1.4 Tarjan's algorithm $\star$
+7.1.4 Tarjan's algorithm

-By far we have not assigned any kind of ordering for the unknowns in the solution vector.
-Sometimes, it is very important for the iterative methods like the Gauss-Seidel method.
+We have observed that ordering is very important for the performance of local relaxation methods like the Gauss-Seidel method.
 For example, in Remark 3.30, we have shown that the ordering is important using the local Fourier analysis.
-In AMG methods, the underlying meshes are not accessible and the natural ordering or C/F ordering can be used.
-We can also order the unknowns based on algebraic information.
+By far, we have not assigned any kind of ordering for the unknowns in the solution vector.
+In algebraic multigrid methods, we can order the unknowns based on algebraic information.
 In particular, when we solve a flow problem, we would like to order the unknowns following the direction of the flow.
-Such an ordering (or permutation) results in a matrix which has all its "big" entries in the lower triangle and this technique can enhance the performance of the Gauss-Seidel smoother.
+Such an ordering (or permutation) results in a matrix which has its "big entries" all in the lower triangle and this technique can enhance the performance of the Gauss-Seidel smoother.